 Customer Groups Excluded: Persons who do not play lottery games and persons who do not meet the pre-determined criteria for the specific project (spend levels, game preferences, etc.) are excluded.
 Also, persons without telephones in their homes are excluded if participants are recruited over the phone.

-Justification for Exclusion: As of 2006, approximately 93 percent of Texas homes had telephone service, so only a small percentage of Texans are excluded by telephone recruiting.
-The studies are designed to solicit information from lottery players and in some situations, specific segments of lottery players.
+Justification for Exclusion: Based on the Census 2008 American Community Survey, 98 percent of Texas households had telephone service available, so only a small percentage of Texans are excluded from the surveys.

 Internet-Based Player Research